lupyuen/lupyuen.github.io/src/avaota.md

 OK the repeated rebuilding, recopying and rebooting of NuttX is getting really tiresome.
 Let's automate...

-# Build NuttX for Avaota-A1
+# MicroSD Multiplexer + Smart Power Plug

 _What if we could rebuild-recopy-reboot NuttX...
 In One Single Script?_